BlueBrain/blueetl/doc/source/migration.rst

 Automatic migration
 ...................

-You can automatically migrate a configuration file executing in a virtualenv with blueetl installed:
+You can automatically migrate a configuration from 0.2.x to 0.3.x, executing in a virtualenv with blueetl installed:

 .. code-block::